TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/CONTRIBUTING.rst

 Make changes
 ============

 In order to make changes on this repository, either directly edit on GitHub or fork and clone the repository, make the change and create a pull request.

+See the GitHub documentation `Create a pull request <https://help.github.com/articles/creating-a-pull-request/>`__.

 Get help
 ========